 The 12 Ensemble is a pioneering un-conducted string ensemble.
 Modern, versatile and virtuosic, the group has rapidly developed a reputation as one the UK’s leading chamber orchestras, moving audiences worldwide with powerful musical experiences.

-Always playing without a conductor, at its core are twelve of London’s most exhilarating chamber musicians.
+Always playing without a conductor, the core formation consists of twelve of London’s most exhilarating chamber musicians.
 Why no conductor?
-We believe the ensemble’s acclaimed performances combine that particular energy, commitment and creativity of a small ensemble with the breathtaking power afforded by a string orchestra.
+We believe the ensemble’s acclaimed performances combine the thrilling energy, commitment and spontaneous creativity of a small ensemble or band, adding the breathtaking sound afforded by a larger string orchestra.

 Formed in 2012 by Artistic Directors Eloisa-Fleur Thom & Max Ruisi, the 12 Ensemble’s unique approach to rehearsing, performing & programming sets them apart as a revolutionary classical ensemble for the 21st century.
 Exploring great music of the past in incredible detail, alongside ground-breaking new commissions and evolving genres, the ensemble sets itself no limits and reaches diverse audiences with exceptional musical experiences.

 Flexible both in spirit and in size, alongside the core setup of 12 players the group performs in formations ranging from small ensembles to 23 strings and beyond.